rklymentiev/py-for-neuro/chapters/chapter5.md

 <codeblock id="05_07">

-* resulted dictionary has a key `"people"` with the list as a value.
+* resulting dictionary has a key `"people"` with the list as a value.
 Each value from a list is a dictionary with two keys: `"craft"` and `"name"`

 </codeblock>